Student Handbook: Section 4: Residential Living Policies

 - Pets (other than fish in a five-gallon tank or smaller)

 - Refrigerators (large).
-Students may have up to 2.4 cu ft of refrigerator, per person, per apartment/room.
-Please note, each room in Canavan Hall is equipped with a microfridge.
+Students may have up to 2.4 cu ft of refrigerator, per person, per apartment bedroom.
+Please note, Personal fridges in Canavan Hall are not allowed as each room is equipped with a microfridge

 - Space heaters